Sawkoeko/ELK-Stack-Project-Week/README.md

 The machines on the internal network are not exposed to the public Internet.

-Only the _____ machine can accept connections from the Internet.
+Only the Jumpbox machine can accept connections from the Internet.
 Access to this machine is only allowed from the following IP addresses:
-- _TODO: Add whitelisted IP addresses_
+- _ 71.230.115.187_

-Machines within the network can only be accessed by _____.
+Machines within the network can only be accessed by SSH port.
 - _TODO: Which machine did you allow to access your ELK VM?
 What was its IP address?_
 Jumpboxprovisioner, 71.230.115.187
 A summary of the access policies in place can be found in the table below.